Goodnites: Goodnites Inserts

 In 2019, Goodnites introduced inserts for boys who experience minor leakage while sleeping.
 They fit inside underwear briefs and are one size fits most.
 They are not recommended for heavy to complete loss of bladder control or for full bedwetting accidents.
 In 2021, inserts for girls were introduced with similar functionality.
 They fit inside a standard girls' underwear brief.

-As of 2023, the official Goodnites website (owned by Kimberly-Clark) makes no mention of the product.
+As of 2025, the official Goodnites website (owned by Kimberly-Clark) makes no mention of the product.

 Competition

-When they were first released, Goodnites were an alternative to waterproof mattress pads and more expensive disposable youth diapers intended for the disabled; as a result, they lacked any direct competition.
+When they were first released, Goodnites were an alternative to waterproof mattress pads and more expensive disposable youth diapers intended for children with disabilities; as a result, they lacked any direct competition.
 By 2000, Goodnites' primary competition consisted of store brand disposable bedwetting diapers.
 In 2002, Procter & Gamble, Kimberly-Clark's primary competitor, introduced Luvs Sleepdrys as a direct competitor to Goodnites.
 Luvs Sleepdrys were discontinued in 2004, and, from 2004 to 2008, store brands were the primary form of direct competition to Goodnites.
 In 2008, Procter & Gamble released Pampers Underjams as another direct competitor to Goodnites.
 In 2020, Procter & Gamble discontinued Pampers Underjams and replaced them with Ninjamas.
-Currently, Goodnites' competition comes from both Ninjamas and store brand pull-ups or diapers.
+As of 2023, Goodnites' competition comes from both Ninjamas and store brand pull-ups or diapers.